 Since there has not been a posting for nearly 2 years I suppose you think someone died, but no, we are simply very busy.
 A prime example is the solar photovoltaic (PV) addition we did last month.
 While working steadily to harvest and store our massive garden’s bounty we spent many evenings discussing how to make life a bit easier.
 We decided to try reducing the amount of firewood we fell, cut, lop, split, stack, carry, and burn using stored sunshine from a different source.

 And we decided to use more solar PV panels.
-Raising and maintaining a large wind turbine far from our house has both technical and physical limitations, while adding 2 kilowatts of solar almost doubles our current PV system, from 2.4 kW to 4.4kW.
+Raising and maintaining a large wind turbine far from our house, where the wind is strongest, has both technical and physical limitations, while adding 2 kilowatts of solar almost doubles our current PV system, from 2.4 kW to 4.4kW.
 The familiarity and easy maintenance of solar won out.
 We wanted to either run 120-volt DC directly into the surface-mount heating elements or channel the energy into a couple of MPPT (maximum power point tracking) controllers, boosting the input into our off-Grid battery bank.
 The 120-volt figure works nicely with off-the-shelf heaters, and achieving that voltage simply requires finding solar panels whose “Vmp” (voltage at maximum power point) totals 120 when added in series.
 And 2 kW of energy is no magic figure, but it does represent almost 6900 BTUs per hour.
 Over a 5 hour sunny winter’s day this totals over 34,000 BTUs, which is a little over a third of our average nightly fire’s total output.

 Once the heaters arrived we ordered eight, 255-watt, Sainty mono-crystalline solar panels on E-Bay at $0.85/watt, freight included, on Oct.
 10th.
 These have a Vmp of 30.0 volts, and four in series make up the 120 volts moving to the house.
-After travelling 250 feet from panels to heating elements they lose roughly 2.7 volts, still well enough to power the heaters.
+After travelling 250 feet from panels to heating elements they lose roughly 2.7 volts, with still well enough voltage to power the heaters.
 After toying with various design options we we bought all of the parts to make racks for them on Oct.
 15th and the panels arrived from California the next day.
 We started putting up 2-inch, schedule 40 steel pipe on the 17th and finished the concrete work on the 18th.
 After cutting and mounting Uni-strut channel steel we began to actually rack the panels on the 19th and finished on the 20th.
 You can see their new location along the driveway just above our orchard.

 Wall penetrations into the house were done on the 21st and we laid out cable, enclosed it in 1-inch polyethylene pipe, and used the electric tractor’s 1-bottom plow to bury 230 feet of cable on the 22nd.
 The last of the clean-up was done on the 23rd.